IELTS – ACADEMIC & GENERAL TRAINING

 |Multiple choice, Sentence Completion, Short answer type, main idea, matching, identification of speaker view,s etc|

 |Multiple choice, Sentence Completion, Short answer type, paragraph heading, matching, identification of writer views, classification, etc|

 Each section i.e. Listening, Reading, Writing and Speaking is marked individually on a band scale of 1-9 and the average of all the four sections (Listening, Reading, Writing and Speaking) is taken to give the overall score.
 The score for each section of the test is equally weighted and your overall band score is rounded off to the nearest whole or half band.

 Let’s take an example: If you get 6.5 in Listening, 6.5 in Reading, 5.5 in Writing and 7.0 in Speaking.
 Then your total score is 25.5.
 If we divide this by 4 then the average will be 6.375.
 This score will be rounded to the nearest half and you will be awarded an Overall Band Score of 6.5

 The scores are declared in 13 days and are available on the website of British Council and IDP and can be accessed through the candidate login section.
 The scorecard is mailed to the candidate within 15 days and the scores are valid for a period of 2 years from the date of the test.

 How can I complete IELTS Test Registration?

 Registration for IELTS can be done online at British Council website www.examinations.britishcouncil.org or IDP website www.idpieltsindia.com by filling in the IELTS application form and uploading the required documents.
 The payment can be made either by credit card or at select branches of ICICI Bank.
-The examination fee for Pen and paper based IELTS & Computer-delivered IELTS is INR 14,000.
+The examination fee for Paper based IELTS & Computer-delivered IELTS is INR 14,000.
 Test takers can also register for IELTS through Eduken Office as we are authorized Test Registration Partners of both British Council and IDP.